EnzoBnl/enzobnl/spark.md

 - Spark SQL first realease: Spark 1.0.0 (May 26, 2014) (see [Spark SQL's paper](https://dl.acm.org/citation.cfm?id=2742797) by Michael Armbrust)

 ### Unified Memory Management (1.6+)
+(B) Evict cached blocks, static storage reservation. ​This is like design (A) but with areserved storage region that execution memory cannot borrow from.
+Cached blocks areevicted only if actual storage exceeds this region.
+The size of the reserved region isconfigured through ​spark.memory.storageFraction (default 0.0)​ and fixed for theduration of the application.(C) Evict cached blocks, dynamic storage reservation. ​This is like design (B), except thestorage space is not statically reserved, but dynamically allocated.
+This difference is thatexecution can borrow as much of the storage space as is available. ​This is the chosendesign.
 TODO: resume [source](https://www.linuxprobe.com/wp-content/uploads/2017/04/unified-memory-management-spark-10000.pdf)

 ```mermaid